-Sunday School: We meet each Sunday morning starting at 9:45am starting.
+Sunday School: We meet each Sunday morning starting at 9:45am.
 We dig into the word of God with discussions.
 Then we come together for our morning worship service which starts at 11am.
 We have Sunday School for all ages.

 Work Together to Resolve Time Management